 We returned to Bhopal and visited a temple and a mosque.

-- The Lakshmi Narayan Temple.
+- The Lakshmi Narayan Temple (photo on the right).
 Situated at the highest point of Bhopal and built by the Birala Family, this new temple is dedicated to Lakshmi and her husband Vishnu and houses a beautiful shrine of Shiva with his wife Parvati.

-- The Taj-ul-Masajid, the largest mosque in India.
+- The Taj-ul-Masajid, the largest mosque in India (photo on the left).
 Construction of the mosque was initiated during the reign of the Mughal Emperor Bahadur Shah Zafar and began by Nawab Shah Jahan Begum of Bhopal whose reign began in 1844.
 Construction stopped after1857 owing to lack of funds.
 Construction resumed in 1971 and completed in 1985.